neatodev/BmLauncher/README.md

 You can just launch your game via Steam or EGS as you normally would, though in some cases you might need to unblock this application for it to work properly.

-To do that, just right-click the application, select Properties and enable the checkbox as seen in the highlighted setting below:
+To do that, just right-click the application, select Properties and enable the highlighted checkbox as seen in the image below:

 ![Unblock Image](https://user-images.githubusercontent.com/49599979/75610370-e2268100-5b10-11ea-978d-c257a2466dc8.png)